Vodafone in talks to sell Italian unit to Swisscom

 - Oops!Something went wrong.Please try again later.

-British telecoms giant Vodafone is in advanced talks to sell its Italian unit to Switzerland's Swisscom, agreeing on a preliminary price of eight billion euros ($8.7 billion), the companies said Wednesday.
+British telecoms giant Vodafone said Wednesday it was in advanced talks to sell its Italian unit to Switzerland's Swisscom after rejecting offers from French billionaire Xavier Niel's Iliad group.

+The full terms of the transaction have yet to be defined but the companies put a preliminary price of eight billion euros ($8.7 billion) on the potential deal.

+Shares in Vodafone, which has been on a cost-cutting campaign that has included layoffs and the offloading of divisions abroad, rose following the announcement but ended lower.

+The disclosure of the negotiations with Swisscom comes a month after the British mobile phone operator rejected an Iliad offer to merge their Italian units.

-Vodafone, which previously rejected offers from French billionaire Xavier Niel's Iliad group, said it has "engaged extensively with several parties to explore market consolidation in Italy".
+Vodafone said in a statement that it had "engaged extensively with several parties to explore market consolidation in Italy".

-But the potential transaction with Swisscom "delivers the best combination of value creation, upfront cash proceeds and transaction certainty for Vodafone shareholders".
+The potential transaction with Swisscom "delivers the best combination of value creation, upfront cash proceeds and transaction certainty for Vodafone shareholders", it added.

-The two companies, however, cautioned in separate statements that there was no certainty the transaction will ultimately be agreed.
+The two companies, however, cautioned in separate statements that there was no certainty the transaction would ultimately be agreed.

 The acquisition of Vodafone Italy would be on a cash and debt-free basis, the companies said.